 Try it out

-To try out the Form Recognizer Sample Labeling Tool online, go to the FOTT website.
+Try out the Form Recognizer Sample Labeling tool online:

 The host computer must meet the following hardware requirements: